Snepsid/gimp-plugins/README.md

 2. Go to File > Export > Export Layers as PNG...
 3. Select a destination directory
 4. The plugin will save each layer as a PNG file in the selected directory

+### Progressive Crop
+1. Go to File > Progressive Crop...
+2. Set the following options:
+   - Input folder: Directory containing your source images
+   - Output folder: Where to save the processed images
+   - Start percentage (0-100): Initial crop size as percentage of original
+   - Step percentage (0-100): How much to reduce each subsequent image
+3. The plugin will process all supported image files (.png, .jpg, .jpeg, .gif, .bmp, .tiff, .tif)

+### Batch Upscale Sequence
+1. Go to File > Batch Upscale Sequence...
+2. Set the following options:
+   - Input directory: Folder containing your image sequence
+   - Output directory: Where to save the upscaled images
+   - Scale step percentage: The percentage to increase each subsequent image (compounds)
+   - Interpolation mode: Choose the scaling algorithm:
+     - None: Nearest neighbor (pixelated)
+     - Linear: Basic smoothing
+     - Cubic: Better quality
+     - Sinc (Lanczos3): Highest quality
+3. The plugin processes images in alphabetical order

 ## Contributing